Alignak-monitoring/alignak-doc/source/05_extending_alignak/installing_checks.rst

 The default configuration does not include any plugins to check the monitored hosts and services.
 If we leave it in this state, our system will be really unuseful!

 The plugins used to check if an host or service is ok are not part of Alignak.
-There are litteraly thousands of plugins available to check various systems.
+There are literally thousands of plugins available to check various systems.
 To make Alignak use a new plugin to check, you must:

     * install the plugin
     * declare a new command that specifies how the plugin must be used